 The lab tests I've verified demonstrate support for the two following credential document formats:

-- org.iso.18013.5.1.mDL (canonical as well Sprind-Funke examples)
+- org.iso.18013.5.1.mDL (canonical as well as Sprind-Funke examples)

 - com.google.wallet.idcard.1 (Google IDPass pilot for age verification)

-Inside them the verifications performed are at least three: P-256 ECDSA signatures, SHA-256 hashes, and expiry dates (formatted according to ISO 8601).
+Inside them, the verifications performed are at least three: P-256 ECDSA signatures, SHA-256 hashes, and expiry dates (formatted according to ISO 8601).
 More specifically:

 - FIPS 180-4 secure hashes of 256 bits